wonmaungthein/directory-of-services/script/Doc/script.md

 # Postcode issues

 - The array of postcodes which are generated from getPostcodes function have some invalid postcodes(for example: “london”, “various locations”).
 This issue is coming from the original data from the spreadsheet.

+# How to run the scripts

+- use npm start to run `data.js` to get the flattened array of objects which is going to be written in the `organisations.json`.
+- After getting `organisations.json` run the next script `addLatLong.js` using `node addLatLong.js` to get the final usable JSON format in the `newDta.json` file which we can migrate it to our database.